 He says to stay among his young women, meaning that fellowship is very important.
 Stay by the young women because they will help you, protect you, and they might correct and admonish you.
 But it is the best place to be.

-This is an especially important concept I think, now, as we get more scattered among the nation, and around the world.
+This is an especially important concept now, I think, as we become more scattered among the nation and around the world.
 Remember Hebrews 10:25?
-It is very interesting to look at this scripture in light of the events of our day,
+It is very interesting to look at this scripture in light of the events of our day:

 Hebrews 10:25 "Not forsaking the assembling of yourselves together, as is the manner of some."

 Have we not seen much of that lately?